Considerations when assessing child weight status

 - growth retardation (height stopped increasing or dropping down the centiles)

 - epicanthic folds that are not associated with ethnic origin (this is when the fold of the upper eyelid covers the inner corner of the eye)

 - face looks puffy and round (“moonface”)

 - other abnormal facial features

 6. Other medical complications associated with the child’s weight.
-Whilst pre-school might be too early for some obesity-related co-morbidities to present, children of either over- or underweight may suffer additional medical or psychological complications.
+Young children living with either over- or underweight may suffer additional medical or psychological complications.
 Relevant factors in this age group to look out for include continence issues, mobility or breathing difficulties, and anxieties around food or body image.

 Knowing when to refer and who to refer to (flow charts)